 By the time you leave the hospital, you should be able to do some things on your own, such as walk with crutches or a walker, get in and out of a bed and a chair, and climb a few stairs.
-Walking and other light activities will help you further regain the use of your knee joint and muscles.
+Walking and other light activities will help you further regain the use of your hip joint and muscles.

 At this point, most people feel less pain than they have in a long time.
 You may find that you can do things you had avoided before your surgery.
-Still, you need to use your knee in safe ways until it heals.
-You also need to be careful when doing everyday tasks like getting out of bed, using the stairs, cooking and cleaning.
+Still, you need to use your hip in safe ways until it heals.
+Follow your safety guidelines.
+You should also avoid movements or positions that greatly increase the pain or discomfort in your hip.

+You will need to be careful when doing everyday tasks like getting out of bed, using the stairs, cooking and cleaning.
+The following tips will help you do daily tasks without hurting your hip.